 6.2.2.1 Visually distinguishable display

-Where ICT has RTT send and receive capabilities, displayed sent text shall be visually differentiated from and separated from received text.
+Where ICT has RTT send and receive capabilities, displayed sent text shall be visually differentiated from, and separated from, received text.

+NOTE: The ability of the user to choose between having the send and receive text be displayed in one field or two allows users to display RTT in a form that works best for them.
+For Braille users, taking turns would allow the text to appear in the sequential way that they need.

 6.2.2.2 Programmatically determinable send and receive direction